 What Is A Breakout Box?
 The Simple Explanation

-Now, there is unfortunately no avoiding the fact that the explanation does require quite a bit of technical language, but in keeping with the title of this blog, we’re going to try and keep the jargon to an absolute minimum!
+Now, there is the explanation does require quite a bit of technical language, but in keeping with the title of this blog, we’re going to keep the jargon to an absolute minimum!

 The Definition of a Breakout Box

 Essentially, a breakout box is a device that splits a multi-cable line into several connectors.
 In principle, it’s exactly what it sounds like – it takes a cable line apart so you can examine each component individually.
 Breakout boxes are typically small to medium sized.
 And when we say small, we mean very small!
-The smallest variety of breakout boxes can fit quite comfortably in a computer’s hard drive bay, whereas others (such as the ones we stock) can be considerably bigger.
+The smallest variety of breakout boxes can fit quite comfortably in a computer’s hard drive bay, whereas others (such as the ones we stock here at Rubber Box) can be considerably bigger.

 So why is a breakout box so useful?
 Well, lots of devices across the electrical industry use a compound electrical connector.
 This electrical connector prevents engineers from examining a single component in detail, usually because of their size.
 A breakout box, however, spreads these compound connectors into individual ‘component connectors’, allowing engineers to have easy access to each one.
 This makes it much easier to customise or fine-tune A/V signals, or diagnose any niggling little issues somewhere in the system that you otherwise wouldn’t be able to pin down.